KevinTheMix/CheatSheets/Asynchronous Programming.md

 See <https://stackoverflow.com/questions/37419572/if-async-await-doesnt-create-any-additional-threads-then-how-does-it-make-appl>

 The code is actually run synchronously going deep down the callstack for each Task started.
-Going down the hierarchy, we should arrive at a an asynchronous fire & forget treatment that is given back control via an event mechanism.
+Going down the hierarchy, we should arrive at a low-level asynchronous operation, such as a Windows I/O call.
+_In Windows, all I/O is asynchronous.
+Synchronous APIs are just a convenient abstraction_(See <https://stackoverflow.com/a/12484535>).

 Then it successively give control back up the callstack, synchronously, to each calling method as an *await* is encountered in its callee.
 Going up the hierarchy of async methods, we should always arrive either: